 "efdc.inp" is the master input file of EFDC+.
 It is an ASCII-formatted file containing computational options and data setting parameters, structured into card groups with respect to input objectives.
 In card group 14, the parameter "ISPROPWASH" offers options for whether the propeller wash module is activated for a simulation, as described in Table 4.1.
 When "ISPROPWASH" = 0, the propeller wash module is deactivated, so the simulation does not implement the propeller wash computation at all.
-When "ISPROPWASH" = 1, the propeller wash module is activated, so the simulation computes the propeller wash-induced sediment transport processes following Steps 1 to 11 in Chapter 3, but no impact on the flow field.
+When "ISPROPWASH" = 1, the propeller wash module is activated, so the simulation computes the propeller wash-induced sediment transport processes following Steps 1 to 11 in Chapter 3, but no impact on the flow field (i.e., propeller efflux momentum is not incorporated).
 When "ISPROPWASH" = 2, the simulation incorporates the propeller momentum effects into the hydrodynamic flow field computation (Step 12 in Chapter 3) so that the resulting flow velocities impact the movement of resuspended sediments in the water column.